saaiqbal-nisum-com/nisum-trainings-com/README.md

 | `git log` | View changes |
 | `git log --summary` | View changes (detailed) |
 | `git diff [source branch] [target branch}` | Preview changes before merging |

+### Instructions to execute QA UI/browser Acceptance tests
+After the code is compiled and deployed, navigate to the folder qatests and execute the following command.
+Before executing the command, change the AUT url in the file qatests>src>test>properties>config.properties, change the value of attribute dash to the right url. mvn test package -Pintegration_tests